juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 OR... find the key card included in the boxed Windows "retail version", or... the email key when puchased from microsoft store.

-manually type the Activation key connected to internet.
+manually type the Activation key when connected to internet.

 If you purchased a Boxed Windows8/8.1,
-OEM or Full Retail, or Virtual License from Microsoft online store. you have a Key Card with the Activation Code.
+OEM, Full Retail or Virtual License from Microsoft online store. you have a Key Card with the Activation Code.

 if you lost the key card,
-you need to buy another key again from windows if Not stored in the UEFI / Bios.
+you need to buy another key again from windows, if key is Not stored in the UEFI / Bios.

 OEM licenses are Not interchangeable between different Hardware. cannot be Activated in a different Hardwares.